MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online/exchange-online-powershell-v2/exchange-online-powershell-v2.md

 You can download the EXO V2 module from the PowerShell gallery [here](https://www.powershellgallery.com/packages/ExchangeOnlineManagement/).

 > [!NOTE]
-> The latest version of PowerShell that's currently supported for the EXO V2 module is PowerShell 5.1.
-Support for PowerShell 6.0 or later is currently a work in progress and will be released soon.
-This also implies that EXO PowerShell V2 module won't work in Linux or Mac as of now.
-Support for Linux and Mac is a work in progress and will be announced soon.
+> Currently, the latest version of PowerShell that's supported for the EXO V2 module is PowerShell 5.1.
+Support for later versions of PowerShell (and by definition, support for Linux or Mac) is a work in progress and will be announced soon.

 ### What do you need to know before you begin?